Eddie Bauer (outdoorsman): Retirement activities

 In 1968, Bauer and his son, Eddie Christian, sold their interests in the Eddie Bauer company to their partners, William F. Niemi, Sr. and Jr. For many years after, Bauer continued an active pursuit of his passion for hunting and fishing, as well as for his Wanapum dogs.
 In 1972, he designed and patented a fishing lure, the B&B Flasher (U.S. Patent 3,673,727).
 In 1974, Bauer was named Retriever Breeder of the Year.
 In 1982 and 1983, he co-authored with Archie Satterfield three titles for the Eddie Bauer Outdoor Library: The Eddie Bauer Guide To Family Camping, The Eddie Bauer Guide to Cross-Country Skiing, and The Eddie Bauer Guide to Backpacking.

 Personal life

-On a hunting trip in eastern Washington in the fall of 1927, Bauer met Christine, "Stine" Heltborg, a young beauty shop owner from Seattle.
+On a hunting trip in eastern Washington in the fall of 1927, Bauer met Christine "Stine" Heltborg, a young beauty shop owner from Seattle.
 Their first date was a fishing trip the following spring.
 They were married in February.
 Bauer referred to his wife as "my wilderness companion", and said that she had more stamina in the backcountry than he did.

-In addition to being an accomplished outdoorswoman, Stine Bauer was a champion markswoman, winning the Washington State Women's Trapshooting Championship eight years running, from 1930–1937.
+In addition to being an accomplished outdoorswoman, Stine Bauer was a champion markswoman, winning the Washington State Women's Trapshooting Championship eight years running, from 1930 to 1937.
 Her string ended when she retired with the birth of their child, Eddie Christian, on February 5, 1938.

-On April 18, 1986, Bauer died, fifteen days after his wife of 57 years had died.
+Bauer died on April 18, 1986.
+He died 2 weeks after his wife.